Deucalion (son of Minos)

 In Greek mythology, Deucalion or Deukalion (/dju:keɪli:ən/; Ancient Greek: Δευκαλίων τῆς Κρήτης), was a king of Crete.
 He was counted among the Argonauts and the Calydonian Hunters.

 Family

-Deucalion was the eldest son of Minos either by Pasiphae or Crete and thus grandson of Zeus.
+Deucalion was the second eldest son of Minos either by Pasiphae or Crete and thus grandson of Zeus.
 He was the brother of Acacallis, Ariadne, Androgeus, Xenodice, Phaedra, Glaucus and Catreus.
 By Cleopatra, Deucalion fathered Idomeneus who succeeded him and led the kingdom into the Trojan War.
 He was also the father of Crete and of an illegitimate son Molus.
 In Diodorus's account, Deucalion and Molus were brothers and their sons Idomeneus and Meriones led the Cretans to Troy.

 "Minos' sons, they say, were Deucalion and Molus, and to Deucalion was born Idomeneus and to Molus was born Meriones.
-These two joined with Agamemnon in the expedition against Ilium with ninety ships..."
+These two joined with Agamemnon in the expedition against Ilium with ninety ships ..."

 Mythology

 Theseus in Crete

 It is said that when Theseus was about to leave Crete, he joined battle with the Cretans at the gate of the Labyrinth where he slew Deucalion and his bodyguard.